0 Part Course |

 • Write effective SARs/STRs

-• Effectively manage the post-report process and internal issues
+• Managing the post-report process and internal issues

 • Work through examples of good and bad reporting

-• Redcliffe's suspicious activity report training focuses on writing SARs/STRs from both sides: law enforcement as well as your own internal needs
+• Redcliffe's suspicious activity report training focuses on writing SARs/STRs from both sides.
+This covers law enforcement and your own needs for internal reports.

 • A thorough analysis of the ‘hot topics’ in reporting, including defensive reports and false positives